matthias-prangl/hsro-inf-kp.github.io/README.md

 }
 ```

-Even though modern compilers will warn you about returning the address of stack memory this function would compile whithout errors.
+Even though modern compilers will warn you about returning the adress of stack memory this function would compile without errors.
 In Rust a similar program would not compile:

 ```rust